insightsengineering/r.pkg.template/.github/CONTRIBUTING.md

    In the pull request description, please link the relevant issue (if any), provide a detailed description of the change, and include any assumptions.

-4. Address review comments
+4. Address review comments, if any

-    Remember to follow the rules outlined in the [Code of Conduct](CODE_OF_CONDUCT.md).
-TL;DR: Please be civil in your discussions.

 5. Post approval